Twin Peaks: Fire Walk with Me (soundtrack): Charts

-Reception
+Reception and legacy

 In her book about the soundtrack of the series and film, Clare Nina Norelli noted that pieces are "informed by jazz" and generally "set up a different atmosphere from that of the series".

 In Music in Twin Peaks: Listen to the Sounds, the soundtrack was said to "[reinforce] physical and mental transformations and changes in characters".

+Upon its release, Fire Walk with Mes soundtrack charted in the United States, peaking at number 173 on the Billboard 200.
+It was nominated for, and later received, the Best Music at the 1992 Saturn Awards and Best Original Score at the Independent Spirit Awards.